-I have a theory: breakfast is always a good idea.
-Always.
-But it’s an especially good idea if you’re enjoying these healthy and fluffy Greek yogurt pancakes for breakfast.
+Breakfast is always a good idea, but it’s an especially good idea if you’re enjoying these healthy and fluffy Greek yogurt pancakes!
 Not only are they light and delicious, but they pack a punch of protein and are so easy to whip up for an easy, healthy breakfast.

 I like to make “brinner” (breakfast for dinner) every week or so because I just love breakfast food so much!
 Thankfully my toddler agrees with me (little Miss can PACK away the pancakes) and I can generally get my husband on board too (the secret is bacon).